wikihub/eduwiki/README.md

 * [Work](https://github.com/wikihub/eduwiki/wiki/Work)

 We use MediaWiki markup on this wiki.
-[Here](http://en.wikipedia.org/wiki/Wikipedia:Tutorial) is a tutorial to editting wiki pages.
-Do not forget to change the edit mode to MediaWiki.
+[Here](http://en.wikipedia.org/wiki/Wikipedia:Tutorial) is a tutorial on editting wiki pages.
+Do not forget to change the edit mode to MediaWiki when you create a new page.